HastuneMiku0321/JVSy-maimai/README.md

 Ask for other shift modes, if you need them.
 I'll see what i can do.

+You need a new "board" for compiling, just add this content to your hardware directory and select "Keyboard + 2 Joysticks" https://github.com/gtranche/teensyjvsy

 ##Known Limitations
 Doesn't work with analog controls or lightguns, as I don't have any of those to test it with.
 If you're willing to help, just send me a message.